 Visiting from Alice Springs to Ayers Rock (Uluru)

-Alice Springs to Ayers Rock (Uluru) flight information
+Alice Springs to Ayers Rock (Uluru) (ASP to AYQ)

-The approximate flight time for direct flights from Alice Springs to Ayers Rock (Uluru) is approximately 50 minutes.
+The approximate time for flights from Alice Springs to Ayers Rock (Uluru) is approximately 50 minutes.

 When to visit